Mars mission: Ready to rumble

 InSight Diary: Mars mission ready to rumble

-Prof Tom Pike from Imperial College London is part of the science team on the US-led Insight mission to Mars.
-His group has supplied seismometers that will enable the Nasa lander to listen to "Marsquakes", which should reveal the internal structure of the Red Planet.
-Over the course of the coming months, Prof Pike will be updating us on Insight's progress.
+Prof Tom Pike from Imperial College London is part of the science team on the US-led InSight mission to Mars.
+His group has supplied seismometers that will enable the Nasa lander to detect "Marsquakes", which should reveal the internal structure of the Red Planet.
+Over the course of the coming months, Prof Pike will be updating us on InSight's progress.

 "Help… we absolutely need your feedback as soon as possible."